Are you tired of suffering with the relentless symptoms of IBS, migraines or fibromyalgia pain? Food Sensitivity LEAP Testing can help.

 - Follow-up nutrition counseling sessions in office or by phone (review of results and guidelines, meal and menu planning, grocery shopping, eating out).

-To learn more about Food Sensitivity Testing please feel free to download and review any of the forms below.
+To learn more about Food Sensitivity Testing download and review the forms below.